The Ruby agent can trace outgoing HTTP requests made by your application or script in order to:

-The New Relic Ruby agent supports Curb versions 0.8.1 or higher.
+The New Relic Ruby agent supports Curb version 0.8.1 or higher.
 Curb instrumentation on JRuby is not supported.

 Requests made via the

 Curl::Multi API currently only have partial tracing support (equivalent to what is offered for requests made via the Typhoeus

 Hydra API).
 For such requests, the Ruby agent will record a single transaction trace node representing the entire batch, but you will not be able to see the details about each individual request in the batch.
 Requests made via the

 Curl::Multi mechanism will also not get cross application tracing support.